Last Updated: July 22, 2022

 6. A blow against suburban sprawl is struck.
 In fact, a related term, transit proximate development, carries this specific meaning.

 8. The community reduces its carbon footprint.
-In the face of peak oil and climate change, any relief from the need to drive to work or to obtain basic goods and services is a positive at both the household and community levels.
+In the face of climate change, any relief from the need to drive to work or to obtain basic goods and services is a positive at both the household and community levels.

 Features that are important to the success of a project include the following: